 The Committee shall establish procedures (the "Internal Reporting Procedures") for (a) the receipt, retention, and treatment of complaints received by the Trust regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-The Internal Reporting Procedures shall also be available for reports of breaches of the Code of Conduct and Ethics.
 Any such complaints or concerns that are received shall be reviewed by the Committee and, if the Committee determines that the matter requires further investigation, it will direct the Chair of the Committee to engage outside advisors, as necessary or appropriate, to investigate the matter and will work with management and the General Counsel to reach a satisfactory conclusion.
 The Committee shall review investigations and any resolutions of complaints received and report to the Board thereon.
+The Committee shall be responsible for approving exceptions to the Internal Reporting Procedures.